dry-rb/dry-system/docsite/source/plugins.html.md

 ## Zeitwerk

-With `:zeitwerk` plugin you can easily use [Zeitwerk](https://github.com/fxn/zeitwerk) as your applications's code loader.
+With `:zeitwerk` plugin you can easily use [Zeitwerk](https://github.com/fxn/zeitwerk) as your applications's code loader:

 > Given a conventional file structure, Zeitwerk is able to load your project's classes and modules on demand (autoloading), or upfront (eager loading).
 You don't need to write require calls for your own files, rather, you can streamline your programming knowing that your classes and modules are available everywhere.
 This feature is efficient, thread-safe, and matches Ruby's semantics for constants.
 (Zeitwerk docs)